contao/docs/docs/manual/installation/uninstalling-extensions.en.md

 The command `remove`removes the extension from the `composer.json`and deletes the code from the project.

-To remove an extension and update it`composer.lock`, the command is `remove`executed.
+To remove an extension and update the `composer.lock`, the command `remove` is executed.
 This will cause some hosters to not be able to finish the process because of the high system load and the update will fail.
-In this case you should use theContao[ Manager](#aktualisierung-mit-dem-contao-manager).
+In this case you should use the [Contao Manager](#uninstalling-with-contao-manager).

 **Uninstall a single extension:**